What it's like to fly on Europe's biggest airline right now

 Some travelers expressed their concerns.

-"It's also a little bit scary, I think, because you never know what you might catch, or not," said one flier.
+"It's strange, it's very quiet, you don't have the hustle and bustle of the airport," said one flier, Nayr Ibrahim.
+"It's also a little bit scary, I think, because you never know what you might catch, or not."

+Another passenger, Karl Heinz Lattau, who says he normally takes about 50 flights a year, said he was unfazed by any potential risk, but said he was surprised the middle seats were occupied.

-Another added: "I'm actually very surprised because, I thought actually based on the coronavirus, we are sitting very, very close."
+"I'm actually a little bit surprised because, I thought actually based on the coronavirus, we are sitting very, very close," he said.

 The atmosphere on board was more somber than usual.
 The face masks meant people were naturally quieter, the fear of unwittingly spreading droplets by speaking to neighbors perhaps driving the silence.